syncfusion-content/javascript-docs/js/OlapClient/Localization.md

 {% endhighlight %}

-> **Note:** In order to render the localized OlapClient, we need to reset the content available in both OlapClient Control and OLAP Cube
+N>  In order to render the localized OlapClient, we need to reset the content available in both OlapClient Control and OLAP Cube

 ##Localizing Control Information